 Make these easy DIY kids Valentines Day cards for kids to hand out at school!
 Made with simple craft supplies from our partner, Oriental Trading, these Valentine bubblegum machine necklaces are sure to be a hit!

-I remember exchanging Valentine’s Day cards at school as being one of the highlights of the school year.
-I would spend what seemed like hours pouring over the boxes of cards at our local drugstore to find the perfect cards.
+Remember how fun it was exchanging Valentine’s Day cards at school as a kid?.
+We would spend what seemed like hours pouring over the boxes of cards at our local drugstore to find the perfect cards.
 Then choosing one of the four cards for each classmate and writing their names on the envelope was a fun evening activity.

 Bubblegum Necklace Kids Valentines Day Cards